 Diamonds book contains a great wealth of information about right wing movements and any one interested in the history of anti-communism, conservative Christianity or other related movements should read it.
 Even a casual glance at the book reveals the enormous amount of time and effort that went into the book.
+In this review, Ill focus on more sociological issues.
+First, I see this book as a contribution to the sociology of social movements.
+One of the strengths of the book is that it shows the importance of mobilization and organization building, a theme

 emphasized in recent social movements research.